 “I didn’t feel brave at all.
-I was terrified.
+I was scared.
 But not of moving overseas alone and not of what would happen once I got there.
-I was terrified of the alternative – of staying in one place.”
+I was terrified of the alternative.”

 “I could live here.”